rharbird/microbit-challenges/docs/source/tutorials/getting_started.rst

 Source: https://microbit.org/guide/features/

 You can program micro:bit using several languages: MicroPython, C++ or JavaScript.
 This tutorial will focus on programming micro:bit using
-MicroPython, but feel free to explore out section on other languages_.
+MicroPython, but if you already are familiar with Python, or you're looking for extra challenge, look at the section with other languages_.
+C/C++ might be useful in particular, as it's the main language used to program embedded devices.

 .. _languages: https://microbit.org/code/